Frequently Asked (and not asked but you really want to know) Questions

 Who makes your wedding albums?

 We believe that the beautiful wedding album we design and produce for you is the culmination of our work as your photographers.
 Your album will become a treasured family heirloom.
-We use primarily two album makers, one produces our more formal, traditional albums, covered in leathers or fine fabrics; they are located in Los Angeles.
-The other company makes our more contemporary lines with lots of cover, boxes and other choices, this company is in Italy.
-We work closely with our album manufacturers; after an album is ready to be printed and bound, we send the spreads and cover instructions to the makers, if they see anything wrong they call us right away, and always check everything before shipping the album.
+We use primarily one custom album maker, they are located in Italy.
+We work very closely with our album manufacturer; after an album is ready to be printed and bound, we send the spreads and cover instructions to the maker, if they see anything wrong they call us right away, and always check everything before shipping the album.
 Every couple is different, and every wedding is different, so every wedding album should be a unique, one of a kind, work of art.
 You are only the first owner of your wedding album, in reality it belongs to many generations of your family to come.

 Will you come with us on our Honeymoon?